dhilst/small/README.md

   are equal.
 Since this compiles down to `Object.==` call in ruby it is only reliable to use with `int` and `bool` for now
 * `not : bool -> bool` returns the negation of its input
-* `unify : a -> a -> a` returns its second argument and can be used to (deprecated) restrict two variables to the same type
 * `puts : a -> nil` the `puts` function from ruby, mainly for debug

 # Running